vallurumk/sheffield-bioinformatics-core.github.io/training/rna-seq-in-r-2018-07-09.md

 ## Who should attend this course?

-Researchers in life sciences who want to get an appreciation for the computational steps involved in RNA-seq analysis, but not neccesarily wishing to execute the pipeline for themselves.
+Researchers in life sciences who want to get an appreciation for the computational steps involved in RNA-seq analysis, and how to execute best-practice RNA-seq workflows in R.

 ## Objectives:- After this course you should be able to: